Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 Note: both official plugins (like kotlinAsJava) and external ones are applied in the same way.

-To add a plugin and configure it, we need to provide the class name of plugin and its configuration
+To add a plugin and configure it, we need to provide the class name of the plugin and its configuration

 ```kotlin
 dokka {